EvsWorld/challenge-fun-house-MERN/README.md

 App is available at: https://client-11111.herokuapp.com/

 ## Notes
 I took a bit longer than I would have liked to, but I went down a few rabbit holes.
 I was thinking I would try out react-query library but then realized you asked for redux.
-And I wanted to have it deployed, and so I spent a bit of time on hooking that up, and getting it deploy when I pushed.
+And I wanted to have it deployed, and so I spent a bit of time on hooking that up, and getting it to deploy when I pushed.
 Then I really wanted to use esm style imports and exports and switched the backend over to that, but then that broke it when it deployed.
 So I lost time on that.
 I'm going to submit it now, without the character detail view.
 There are many other things I didn't include just in interest of time, for example: form validation, duplicate email/id verification, responsive/beautiful design, testing, seperating services out from controllers, et al.

 ---
 ## Notes on packages